Japanese Symbolic Animals and their Meanings

 Turtles – ‘Kame’

-The Japanese believe that the turtle is a symbol for wisdom, luck, protection, and longevity; longevity due to their long lifespan and slow movements.
+The Japanese word for turtle is kame, and the Japanese believe that the turtle is a symbol for wisdom, luck, protection, and longevity; longevity due to their long lifespan and slow movements.
 The turtle is magic and unites heaven and earth, with its shell representing heaven and its square underside representing earth.

 Dragon – ‘Tatsu’